 Thursday – Literature

 We completed our review of Eric Carle’s work with interpretations of his art.
-Being blissfully removed from the Sundance Film Festival this year we have postponed our annual “Eric Carle Film Festival” until one rainy day sometime in the spring.
+We’ve enjoyed our annual “Eric Carle Film Festival” with a look at his work and how he makes his pictures and stories.
 In February we will learn about rhyming and poetry.
 If you have a beloved book of poems, this is a good month to share it with the class.

 Friday – Biology